-A discogram takes between 30 and 60 minutes, and you'll be able to go home later that same day.
+The total time for the test is about three hours.
+The discogram itself takes about 30 minutes.
+You'll be able to go home later that same day.

 During a discogram

-A discogram is performed in a clinic or hospital room that has imaging equipment, so your disks can be examined during the procedure.
-You are awake during a discogram, but your doctor may give you an intravenous sedative to help you relax.
+A discogram is performed in a clinic or hospital room that has imaging equipment.
+You are awake during the procedure, but your doctor may give you a sedative through a vein to help you relax.
 You may also receive antibiotics to help prevent infection.

-During the procedure, you lie on a table either on your stomach or on your side, rolled forward slightly.
+During the procedure, you lie on a table on your abdomen.
 After cleaning your skin, your doctor may inject a numbing medicine to decrease pain caused by the insertion of the discography needles.

-Your doctor will use fluoroscopy, an imaging technique that allows him or her to watch as the needle enters your body.
-This allows precise placement of the needle into the center of the disk to be examined.
-A contrast dye is then injected into the disk and an X-ray or CT scan is taken to see if the dye spreads.
+Your doctor will use an imaging technique (fluoroscopy) that enables him or her to watch as the needle enters your body.
+Fluoroscopy allows more precise and safer placement of the needle into the center of the disk to be examined.
+A contrast dye is then injected into the disk, and an X-ray or CT scan is taken to see if the dye spreads.

 After a discogram

 - Barbara Woodward Lips Patient Education Center.
 About your lumbar discography test.
-Rochester, Minn.: Mayo Foundation for Medical Education and Research.
-2010.
+Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2014.